7 powerful examples of

 An example of brand storytelling from Gowling WLG

-This story is instantly immersive because of its design, replacing Adweek’s usual article layout with a dark mode theme, animated illustrations and gifs.
+This story is instantly immersive because of its design, replacing Adweek’s usual article layout with a dark mode theme, animated illustrations and GIFs.
 Readers are instantly plunged into the world of Twitch instead of reading about it from the outside.

 The feature's content focuses on creators and their authentic stories.
 The video clips and photos show audience reactions to highlight the impact that Twitch has on its viewers.